WynnBuilderTools/WynnBuilderTools/README.md

 9. You're all set!
 Open a command line and run the binaries!
 If you're unsure of how to do this, the Internet is your friend Remember, you can always use --help with the binaries to know what they need, especially search_item, as builder does not take any arguments.

+If these instructions do not work for you, feel free to [open a new issue](https://github.com/TYTheBeast/WynnBuilderTools-Rekindled/issues/new/choose), or if you think there's some changes to be made to the step-by-step guide, feel free to open a pull request!

 ## Batch Generation Tool User Guide

 The batch generation tool includes a build generator (builder.exe), a configuration file (config.toml) in the config folder, a WynnCraft item data file (items.json) again in the config folder, and a database file (data.db) in the db folder.